How to motivate and inspire employees

-In the 1940s, an American psychologist created a theory that has defined the way we prioritize what's important in society.
-Abraham Maslow's ‘hierarchy of needs’ looked at which structural and emotional building blocks must be in place to find happiness; the same principles can be applied to the workplace environment, to increase employee satisfaction and motivation.
+In the 1940s, an American psychologist created a theory that defined how we prioritize what is essential in society.
+Abraham Maslow's ‘hierarchy of needs’ looked at which structural and emotional building blocks must be in place for people to find happiness.
+These same principles can be applied to work environments to increase your people’s satisfaction and motivation.

-However, meeting the professional hierarchy of needs is only possible with the right structural support to create great people experiences.
-Technology built with people in mind can help create a journey to the top of Maslow's hierarchy of needs (level five: self-actualization), where he says motivation increases and individuals have the desire "to become the most that one can be.”
+However, meeting the standards of the professional hierarchy of needs is only possible with the right structural support to create great people experiences.
+Technology built with people in mind will help you build journeys that can take you to the top of Maslow's hierarchy of needs (level five: self-actualization).
+This is where Maslow says motivation increases and individuals have the desire "to become the most that one can be.”

-When Maslow created the hierarchy of needs, he looked at what practical and emotional elements were required to help people become the best version of themselves.
-His theory comprised of five levels, where each level had to be fulfilled before moving up to the next, in order to eventually become self-actualized at level five.
+When Maslow created the hierarchy of needs, he looked at what practical and emotional elements were required to help people become the best versions of themselves.
+There were five levels to his theory, and each level had to be fulfilled before you could move up to the next in order to become self-actualized at level five eventually.

-While the hierarchy was developed for personal wellbeing, Maslow’s framework can be mapped to the professional environment – helping employers to offer more significant support and development opportunities to their workforce.
+While the hierarchy was developed for personal wellbeing, Maslow’s framework can be mapped to the professional environment.
+It helps employers offer more significant support and development opportunities to their workforce and increase motivation.

-Levels 1 & 2 – getting the basics right
+Levels 1 & 2 – motivating employees: getting the basics right

-Independent research commissioned by Unit4 found that the average company loses 552 hours annually to administrative or repetitive tasks, equivalent to one-third of the working year.
-In light of this, organizations need to think carefully about the infrastructures and technologies put in place to automate or speed up many mundane activities so that employees can focus on higher-value (and higher satisfaction) duties.
+Independent research by DJS Research, which Unit4 commissioned, found that on average companies lose 552 hours every year to administrative or repetitive tasks, which is equivalent to one-third of the working year.
+With this in mind, organizations need to think carefully about the infrastructures and technologies they put in place to automate or speed up many mundane activities so that your people can focus on higher-value (and more satisfying) work.

-In addition to streamlining repetitive tasks, introducing centralized business technology makes it much easier for staff to work together towards common objectives.
-This is because data insights can be extracted and utilized across the business – operational statistics from areas such as sales, finance and HR can be combined with qualitative information, such as purchase intent and customer feedback – to rationalize and enhance decision-making.
-It’s an approach that benefits both employees and customers.
+In addition to streamlining repetitive tasks, introducing centralized business technology makes it much easier for your people to work together towards common objectives.
+This is because data insights can be extracted and utilized across the business so that operational statistics from areas such as sales, finance and HR can be combined with qualitative information, such as purchase intent and customer feedback.
+All helping to rationalize and enhance decision-making.
+It’s an approach that benefits both your people and your customers.

-Levels 3 & 4 – creating a collaborative culture
+Levels 3 & 4 – motivating employees: creating a collaborative culture

-With the basics in place, Maslow’s hierarchy of needs then turns to the emotional building blocks we require for survival: love, belongingness and esteem – a connection to others, a sense of community, and the worth needed to value our role in society.
+Once you have the basics in place, Maslow’s hierarchy of needs then turns to the emotional building blocks we require for survival: love, belongingness, and esteem.
+This means things like a connection to others, a sense of community, and the worth needed to value our role in society.

-In the business world, this translates to creating a climate of collaboration and recognition, where each employee feels that they have a distinct value.
+In the business world, this translates to creating a climate of collaboration and recognition, where each person feels that they have a distinct value.

 To build this culture, companies need an effective way to measure people’s workplace satisfaction, to see which areas of the business require improvement.

-There may be greater technology investment required to ensure that not only is each person working at their most productive level, but that they can respond to colleagues’ needs in an agile manner, so that every team member has a solid support network.
+There may be more significant technology investment required to ensure that not only is each person working at their most productive level, but that they can respond to colleagues’ needs in an agile manner so that every team member has a reliable support network.

-To support people at the pinnacle of their performance, organizations need to provide employees with the information and evidence they need to challenge the status quo.
-They also need to give staff the platform to communicate their good ideas beyond the realms of a small team, to other areas of a much larger business that may benefit.
+To support people at the pinnacle of their performance, organizations need to provide their people with the information and evidence they need to challenge the status quo.
+They also need to give staff the platform they need to communicate their ideas beyond the realms of a small team so that other areas of a much larger business may benefit.

-If Maslow’s hierarchy of needs teaches us anything about business culture, it’s that great employee experiences are built from the ground up.
+If Maslow’s hierarchy of needs teaches us anything about business culture, it is that great employee experiences are built from the ground up.
 Strong foundations are essential for long-term success, and a vital part of strengthening these foundations is the choice of business software and the direction it sets you on.
-It’s impossible to reach the highest levels of self-actualization if the basics aren’t in place first.